KoYoungSuk/Blog2/README.md

-# PersonalMemo Version 2.0 (2023-09-13)
+# PersonalMemo Version 2.5 (2023-11-03)

 ------------------------------------------------------------------------------------------------------------------------------------------

-Apache Tomcat 9.0/Eclipse IDE for Java EE 2018-09/OpenJDK 8
+Apache Tomcat 9.0/Eclipse IDE for Java EE 2018-09/OpenJDK

 Actually development environment is not Ubuntu. it is Windows 10/11!.

 (Server environment is Ubuntu)

-This Site use Bootstrap 4.4 and PDF.js (https://mozilla.github.io/pdf.js)
+This Site use Bootstrap 4.4

 --------------------------------------------------------------------------------------------------------------------------------------------